prasannax1/starships/README.md

 ### Deployment

-The *Aviary* holds 3 *Dove* class yachts in the lower hangar of section 0.
+The *Exodus* holds 3 *Dove* class yachts in the lower hangar of section 0.

 ## Relative scale of ships